mii-chan/RxMIIScrollableViews/README.md

 ## About
 `RxMIIScrollableViews` is a RxSwift Extension for [MIIScrollableViews](https://github.com/mii-chan/MIIScrollableViews)

-`MIIScrollableViews` makes it much easier to manage UIViews in UIScrollView.
+`MIIScrollableViews` makes it much easier to manage UIViews in horizontal UIScrollView.
 Also supports various types of gestures (Tap, Double Tap, Pan, Pinch and Long Press).

 ## Requirements
 * iOS 8.0+